-- (iii) the desirability of affording the majority of the employees and employers within an undertaking or industry effective representation in negotiations affecting their rights and interests; and - (iv) the desirability of reducing, to the least possible number, the number of entities with which employees and employers have to negotiate; and - (vi) whether representations made in terms of subsection (3) of section thirty-nine or at any accreditation proceedings in terms of section forty-one indicate that the trade union or employers organization will not be substantially representative of the employees or employers it proposes to represent;

-- (b) ensure compliance with the following requirements- - (i) a trade union shall not represent employers; - (ii) an employers organization shall not represent employees other than managerial employees; - (iii) the constitution of a trade union or employers organization shall not be inconsistent with this Act. - [Subsection amended by section 21 of Act 17 of 2002]
+- (a) take into account- - (i) representations by- - A. employers and employees who might be affected; and - B. the Minister; and - C. any member of the public or any section thereof likely to be affected; and - (ii) the desirability of affording the majority of the employees and employers within an undertaking 5 or industry effective representation in negotiations affecting their rights and interests; and - (iii) whether representations made in terms of subsection (3) of section thirty-nine or at any accreditation proceedings in terms of section forty-one indicate that the trade union or employers organization will not be substantially representative of the employees or employers it proposes to represent; and - (b) ensure compliance with the following requirements- - (i) a trade union shall not represent employers; - (ii) an employers organization shall not represent employees other than managerial employees; - (iii) the constitution of a trade union or employers organization shall not be inconsistent with this Act. - [Section 45 substituted by section 19 of Act 11 of 2023]